shashijadhav/HardCash-Fork/EIP/README.md

 We ask `What will make a review write a review?
 Or Why will someone write a review?`.
 Simple, incentives, which will become high enough taht he can live his life reviewing products.
 He/She writes good reviews which gets a upvotes or is cited anywhere else helps to earn incentives.

+#### What we will do?
+We will make a platform for writing reviews and upvoting products.
+Incentives are gained in the form of a coin which we propoe to bring in trade by putting in an ICO.
+Supported by a whitepaper along with a roadmap which explains completely the extexts, methods, technical framework, ReviewRanking, ProductCitations and lots more.
+End effect is to incentivise the reviewer to write a good review and bring out the best product based on ProductCitations algorithm.